-Dynamic Anonymity also enables controlled "data fusion" (wherein "data fusion" is defined as being what 10 occurs when data from different sources are brought into contact with each other and new facts emerge) by providing controlled anonymity for data, identity (of the Data Subject and/or the controlling entity) and context (e.g., time, purpose, place) by obfuscating connections between and among 15 the foregoing.
-Dynamic Anonymity thus also enables the undoing or reversal of either rights granted or access to data (e.g., a particular party could be provided with access to data underlying a DDID then have their access revoked via the changing of Replacement Keys), as well as the rejuvenation 20 of data (i.e., of the values of the data, not necessarily re-identification) of data to support additional authorized secondary uses without violating promises to Data Subjects (e.g., one or more DDIDs may initially provide access via one or more Replacement Keys to the results of an X-ray 25 and, via the changing of Replacement Keys, later reflect the results of the X-ray as well as results of follow-on physical therapy).
+Dynamic Anonymity also enables controlled "data fusion" (wherein "data fusion" is defined as being what occurs when data from different sources are brought into contact with each other and new facts emerge) by providing 35 controlled anonymity for data, identity (of the Data Subject and/or the controlling entity) and context (e.g., time, purpose, place) by obfuscating connections between and among the foregoing.
+Dynamic Anonymity thus also enables the undoing or reversal of either rights granted or access to data 40 (e.g., a particular party could be provided with access to data underlying a DDID then have their access revoked via the changing of Replacement Keys), as well as the rejuvenation of data (i.e., of the values of the data, not necessarily re-identification) of data to support additional authorized 45 secondary uses without violating promises to Data Subjects (e.g., one or more DDIDs may initially provide access via one or more Replacement Keys to the results of an X-ray and, via the changing of Replacement Keys, later reflect the results of the X-ray as well as results of follow-on physical 50

-The reason Dynamic Anonymity will still be attractive in the commercial marketplace is that companies often do not 30 actually care who the Data Subjects they interact with are (i.e., their actual, "real world" identities); they instead care what the Data Subjects are; how the Data Subjects behave; and when the Data Subjects behave that way.
-The more likely an anonymous consumer will respond favorably to a personalized offering.
-Dynamic Anonymity thus obviates the need for companies to follow Data Subjects around the digital world to try to persuade them to buy products and/or services that they may not really need or want.
-Dynamic 40 Anonymity allows for more profitable "matching" of sellers and interested customers.
-Currently, the best that many companies can do is to "segment" potential customers by using demographics and statistics, but they may have no idea of the actual interest of individual segment members.
-45 Dynamic Anonymity also improves upon generalized demographics and statistics by providing individualized expressions/levels of expression of interest from members of segments who are "highly qualified" prospects.
-The ability of Dynamic Anonymity to enable Data Subjects to directly 50 or indirectly control use of their data in accordance with their personal privacy/anonymity preferences can support disparate treatment of data in disparate jurisdictions notwithstanding different data use/privacy/anonymity requirepean Union "fundamental right" and U.S. balancing of privacy rights/right to free expression/commerce perspectives on data privacy/anonymity).
+The reason Dynamic Anonymity will still be attractive in the commercial marketplace is that companies often do not actually care who the Data Subjects they interact with are (i.e., their actual, "real world" identities); they instead care 55 what the Data Subjects are; how the Data Subjects behave; and when the Data Subjects behave that way.
+The more accurate their targeting is and the less wasteful, the more likely an anonymous consumer will respond favorably to a personalized offering.
+Dynamic Anonymity thus obviates 60 the need for companies to follow Data Subjects around the digital world to try to persuade them to buy products and/or services that they may not really need or want.
+Dynamic Anonymity allows for more profitable "matching" of sellers and interested customers.
+Currently, the best that many 65 companies can do is to "segment" potential customers by using demographics and statistics, but they may have no idea of the actual interest of individual segment members.
+Dynamic Anonymity also improves upon generalized demographics and statistics by providing individualized expressions/levels of expression of interest from members of segments who are "highly qualified" prospects.
+The ability of Dynamic Anonymity to enable Data Subjects to directly or indirectly control use of their data in accordance with their personal privacy/anonymity preferences can support disparate treatment of data in disparate jurisdictions notwithstanding different data use/privacy/anonymity requirements in such jurisdictions (e.g., differences between European Union "fundamental right" and U.S. balancing of privacy rights/right to free expression/commerce perspectives on data privacy/anonymity).